radiantlogic-v8/documentation-new/documentation/cfs/login-password.md

 Passthrough
 -----------

 You can indicate which claims are stored, for later use (these can be passed through and sent to applications/relying parties if needed).
 These claims can be defined as a constant value or something returned from the specific authentication method.
-Click on the New Passthrough button and then click Edit to define the claim with either the wizard or manually.
+Click the New Passthrough button and then click Edit to define the claim with either the wizard or manually.
 When using the wizard, the "Input" function/option will indicate the possible claims (if any) that can come from the authentication method.
 To delete configured passthrough claims, click the delete button.

 ![](media/fba-7.png)